mediacloud/cliff-annotator/README.md

 The idea is that you build all that, and then create a symlink in this directory from `./IndexDirectory` to the index you just built.

-If you are developing and using Eclipse, don't forget to do `mvn eclipse:eclipse` in this directory to finish setting things up correctly.
+If you are developing and using Eclipse, don't forget to install Maven from this update site:
+`http://download.eclipse.org/technology/m2e/releases` (we already did `mvn eclipse:eclipse`).

 On Ubuntu, make sure you do this:
 ```